aappddeevv/scalajs-reaction/README.md

 [https://localhost:8080](https://localhost:8080).
 You can also just load the demo files (after its built) into your browser but note that the icons will not render correctly since they require a fetch.

+Argh!!!
+I'm having trouble with gh-pages so the demo probably does not work at htis time.
+Run it locally after you clone the repo.

 # Motivation